God, Sexual Harassment And How He Heals The Broken

 I thought of wives who are struggling to relate intimately with their husbands and unmarried women who are turned off by the idea of sex in marriage, because of sexual wounds.

-And I so thought to share my view in the hope it encourages someone towards healing.
+And I so thought to share my thoughts in the hope it encourages someone towards healing.

 When we go through difficulties, like sexual harassment or assault, it’s hard to reconcile the existence of good and evil.

 Surely a good and just God wouldn’t allow that to happen to an innocent person?
-If God is in control of the world, we wouldn’t have all the chaos and crazy?
+If God is in control of the world, we wouldn’t have all the chaos and crazy, right?

-There are plenty of ways to talk us down the ledge but I’ve learned words can’t explain away our deepest hurts and pain.
+There are plenty of ways to talk us off the ledge but I’ve learned words can’t explain some of our deepest hurts and pain.

 We can’t expound it enough for someone to say, “Oh now I get it.
 Finally, it all makes sense.
 I guess I can now let go of this hurt I feel.”